Structured Data Generation

 ['Basil', 'Carlee', 'Sheryll']

 The keyword argument i is used to specify the number of values to generate.
-If i is not specified, a reasonable default value (which is 10) is used.
+If i is not specified, the default value of 10 is used.

-The Fieldset class is a subclass of BaseField and inherits all its methods, attributes and properties.
-This means that API of Fieldset is almost the same as for Field which is also a subclass of BaseField.
-Almost, because an instance of Fieldset accepts an additional keyword argument i.
+The Fieldset class is a subclass of BaseField and inherits all its methods, attributes, and properties.
+This means the API of Fieldset is almost the same as Field, which is also a subclass of BaseField.
+The only difference is that Fieldset accepts an additional keyword argument i.

-While it may not be necessary in most cases, it is possible to override the default name of a keyword argument i for a specific instance of Fieldset.
+While not necessary in most cases, you can override the default iteration parameter name i for a specific Fieldset instance.

 >>> from mimesis import Fieldset, Locale